 Serves: 4 to 6

-Wild mushrooms are gently sauteed with butter, shallots, cognac and truffle oil served with spaghetti creates this amazing flavorful sauce to feast on with family and friends!
-Easy, delicious and affordable!
+Wild mushrooms are gently sauteed with butter, shallots, garlic, cognac and truffle oil to create an amazing flavorful sauce and it's tossed with spaghetti to create this amazing pasta dish!
+Your family and friends will LOVE this easy, delicious and very affordable dinner!
+Enjoy!!

 - 1 (4 ounce) package exotic mushroom blend (Baby Bella, Shitake, Oyster, Cremini)

-- 1 (8 ounce) package white mushrooms, sliced and rinsed
+- 1 (8 ounce) package white button mushrooms, rinsed and sliced

 - 2 shallots - finely sliced